bhavanabalraj/Active-Learning-for-Context-Recognition-in-the-wild/README.md

-# Active Learning for Context Recognition in-the-wild
+# Multilabel Active Learning for Context Recognition In the Wild

 Abstract